In this article:

 - you’re hitting the lower part of your biceps very hard.

 Great for adding size.
-Sit on a preacher bench with the pad fitted comfortably under your arm pits.
+Sit on a preacher bench with the pad fitted comfortably under your armpits.
 Use an E-Z curl bar.
 You can vary your grip on this if you like.
 A narrow grip will hit your outer biceps, while a wide grip will target your inner biceps.
 A middle grip will hit them all around.
-Allow the weight to come all of the way down at the bottom of the curl position.
+Allow the weight to come all of the ways down at the bottom of the curl position.
 When you curl up at the top, keep constant tension on your biceps and flex or contract the muscles.

 Seated dumbbell curl: When you’re seated, again, you’re less likely to cheat and if you supinate (or twist) the dumbbells on the way up, it’ll help increase your biceps’ peaks.